 Calm paddling in a long, narrow canal along a towpath.

-Bridges and locks determine the available distance along the canal, though you could portage around them or limbo under bridges if the water level allows.
+Bridges and locks limit the length of sections along the entire D&R Canal, though if the water is low, you can portage around or limbo under bridges.

 Paddling south towards Griggstown offers the longer of the two directions from this launch, but either is a nice paddle.
 We haven’t felt the need to extend in either direction, so we have not tried to shimmy under any of the bridges.